 - Don’t buy a pallet of used electronic items for the first time.
 There is a high possibility that the items won’t work, and if you don’t know how to fix them, it will turn into a total loss.

 - Beware of Shipping.
-Some liquidation companies will charge you for the shipping of your return pallets.
+Some liquidation companies will charge you for the shipping of your Amazon return pallets.
 Check freight costs before buying an Amazon return pallet.
 It could be more expensive than the amount you pay for the goods.

 Where Do Amazon Customer Returns Go?

 According to many Amazon third-party sellers, dealing with customers abusing Amazon’s lenient return policy is considered part of the business.

 At least 30% of online orders are returned and nearly 9% of products are returned to brick-and-mortar stores.
 One big reason for this is that retailers offer customers easy, convenient, and quick ways to return orders.

 Those sellers who sell on Amazon know that the Amazon return policy is very lenient to customers who want to return items.